 Do You Have a Plan for Establishing Trust?

-It’s very important to create and establish trust the moment you decide to set up your business.
+It’s very important to create and establish trust with your ecommerce customers the moment you decide to set up your business.
 When customers feel that they can trust you—that you deliver on your promises—that’s a very good attribute and one that can distinguish you from competitors.

 Because this is so important, always use the right apps or surveys to get feedback from your customers.
 Never take reviews for granted—or avoid looking at negative reviews that come in through the store from your loyal customers.
 If you find them, fix the problems immediately.